rikedyp/documentation/language-reference-guide/docs/symbols/slope.md

 # Used as an Operator

-Back Slash is a Monadic operator with a Dyadic operand
+Back Slash is a monadic operator with a dyadic operand

 Operator Back Slash means [Scan](../primitive-operators/scan.md)